Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 ### Functions

 #### Setter Functions
-- **setProxyRouter**
+- **addRouter**
   - **Parameters:**
-    - `_proxyRouter` (address): Address to set as the proxy router.
+    - `router` (address): Address to add to the routers array.
   - **Actions:**
-    - Requires non-zero address.
+    - Requires non-zero address and that the router does not already exist.
-    - Updates proxyRouter state variable.
+    - Appends the router to the routers array.
+    - Emits RouterAdded event.
     - Restricted to owner via onlyOwner modifier.
-- **setIsolatedDriver**
+- **removeRouter**
   - **Parameters:**
-    - `_isolatedDriver` (address): Address to set as the isolated driver.
+    - `router` (address): Address to remove from the routers array.
   - **Actions:**
-    - Requires non-zero address.
+    - Requires non-zero address and that the router exists.
-    - Updates isolatedDriver state variable.
+    - Removes the router by swapping with the last element and popping the array.
+    - Emits RouterRemoved event.
     - Restricted to owner via onlyOwner modifier.
-- **setCrossDriver**
-  - **Parameters:**
+- **getRouters**
-    - `_crossDriver` (address): Address to set as the cross driver.
   - **Actions:**
+    - Returns the current routers array.
-    - Requires non-zero address.
+  - **Returns:**
-    - Updates crossDriver state variable.
-    - Restricted to owner via onlyOwner modifier.
+    - `address[]`: Array of all router addresses.
 - **setListingLogic**
   - **Parameters:**
     - `_listingLogic` (address): Address to set as the listing logic contract.